emibk/ACIT4160-1-Final_Project_Group_12/Problem-2: Optimize Classic Benchmark Functions using Particle Swarm Optimization
(PSO)/README.md

       - inertia weight w: $w \in [0.4, 0.7, 0.9]$
       - cognitive constant c1: $c1 \in [1.0, 1.5, 2.0]$
       - social constant c2: $c2 \in [1.0, 1.5, 2.0]$
+* Reproducibility: Each run of the algorithm uses a pseudo-random number generator initialized with the run number as the seed.

 **3. Implement Hybrid PSO-Nedler Mead**
 * Based on Konduru et al.(2006):